What's New!

 (left) S. Maria della Scala, the pharmacy and in the background Porta Settimiana; (centre) façade; (right) 1633 statue by Francesco di Cusart

-S. Maria della Scala is one of the many churches of Rome which were built as a shrine for an image of the Virgin Mary which performed miracles; in 1592 miracles occurred to people who prayed for help at a madonnella which was located under the external steps (It. scala) of a house in Trastevere.
-Pope Clement VIII commissioned Francesco da Volterra a rather large church to house the painting (it is now on the main altar), but the architect died at an early stage of the construction, so there is uncertainty about who completed the church.
-The adjoining monastery was assigned to the Discalced Carmelites; the friars grew some medicinal herbs in the cloister and at the end of the XVIIth century they opened a pharmacy; theriaca, one of the drugs they produced became known for its powerful effects; assumedly it was based on a recipe by Andromachus, doctor of Emperor Nero; it was a compound made up of some sixty ingredients, the key one being viper flesh.
+S. Maria della Scala is one of the many churches of Rome which were built as a shrine for an image of the Virgin Mary which performed miracles; in 1592 miracles occurred to people who prayed for help at a "madonnella" under the external steps (It. scala) of a house in Trastevere.
+Pope Clement VIII commissioned Francesco da Volterra to design a church to house the painting, but the architect died at an early stage of the construction, so there is uncertainty about who completed the church.

 S. Maria della Scala has an elaborate organ.